5 min read · Design

 Quick Answers

 Iron Gray is darker and slightly cooler; Aged Pewter is a touch lighter and warmer.
-Both work; Iron Gray is more dramatic.
+Both work well — Iron Gray is the more dramatic of the two.

 Sources